Stylus, split-screen stand new Samsung tablet apart

 The device can have two apps active on a split-screen, while an 'S-Pen' seeks to solve tablet and smart-phones' sometimes clunky keyboard and input functions by allowing users to write and sketch on the screen.

-Analysts, however, were skeptical of its ability to make inroads into Apple's huge lead in the tablet market given plans to price it at $499 for 16 gigabytes of memory and WiFi-only - the same as the iPad.
+Analysts, however, were sceptical of its ability to make inroads into Apple's huge lead in the tablet market given plans to price it at $499 for 16 gigabytes of memory and WiFi-only - the same as the iPad.

 "When you look at the price and overall consumer awareness about Samsung tablets, it's not likely to be a big success," said Park Young, an analyst at Woori Investment & Securities in Seoul.

-"Tablets are getting cheaper and even Apple is rumored to be preparing a cheaper iPad.
+"Tablets are getting cheaper and even Apple is rumoured to be preparing a cheaper iPad.
 Consumers also tend not to spend much on tablets any more as smartphones can do most of the entertainment functions that tablets offer."

 Marc Chacksfield, deputy editor at British tech website TechRadar, said that, while the new tablet had some positive features, it felt cheaper in the hand than the iPad and might not win buyers over if priced similarly to the Apple product.

-"Couple this with an influx of low-priced Android tablets entering the market (headed up by the Google Nexus 7) and Samsung may struggle to compete," he said in an email to Reuters.
+"Couple this with an influx of low-priced Android tablets entering the market (headed up by the Google (GOOG.O) Nexus 7) and Samsung may struggle to compete," he said in an email to Reuters.

 A jury begins deliberating next week in a high-stakes patent trial launched by Apple against the South Korean firm.